Wolfgang Kroll: Post-war period

-After the war, the Nationalist government took over Taiwan, and Luo Zongluo, who was in charge of receiving the Taipei Imperial University, became the first acting president of NTU after the war, and invited Kroll to stay at NTU, and was promoted from lecturer to associate professor and transferred to the Department of Physics to teach physics and German.
-However, after Luo Zongluo left office, there were rumours that Kroll would be demoted because he was a national of a defeated country.
+After the war, the Nationalist government took over Taiwan.
+Lo Tsung-lo, who was in charge of receiving the Taipei Imperial University, became the first acting president of NTU after the war, and invited Kroll to stay at NTU; Kroll was promoted from lecturer to associate professor and transferred to the Department of Physics to teach physics and German.
+However, after Lo left office, there were rumours that Kroll would be demoted because he was a national of a defeated country.
 After Fu Sinian became the president of National Taiwan University, he was encouraged to stay in the office again, and his salary was raised at the same time.
-Kroll was also invited to participate in the May 24, 1951, discussion of the freshman curriculum setting program, and Kroll was the only foreign faculty member at that meeting.
+Kroll was also invited to participate in the May 24, 1951 discussion of the freshman curriculum setting program, and Kroll was the only foreign faculty member at that meeting.

 In 1948, a paper by Kroll on the study of the electron radius was published in the Japanese Journal of Arts and Sciences, which became the first paper published in an international scientific journal by a faculty member of the Department of Physics at NTU.
-In 1950, Kroll completed his research on the specific heat of solids alone, and his research paper was published in 1952 in "Developments in Theoretical Physics" published in Kyoto, Japan, and he was promoted to professor in 1954.
-During this period, Kroll also mentored his assistant professor, Huang Zhenlin, in his research on the specific heat of solids and frequency spectra, and he completed a revision of the Houston method in 1955, using interpolation to determine the ISO-frequency spectral map, avoiding the singularity problem of the original Houston method at the high-frequency end.
+In 1950, Kroll completed his research on the specific heat of solids alone.
+His research paper on this topic was published in 1952 in Developments in Theoretical Physics published in Kyoto, Japan, and he was promoted to full professor in 1954.
+During this period, Kroll mentored assistant professor Huang Zhenlin in his research on the specific heat of solids and frequency spectra.
+He also completed a revision of the Houston method in 1955, using interpolation to determine the ISO-frequency spectral map, avoiding the singularity problem of the original Houston method at the high-frequency end.
 He also wrote a paper on his research results and published it in Physical Review that year, which became the first paper by a Taiwanese scholar in this journal.

-Since then, almost all the theoretical physics courses in the Department of Physics at NTU have been taught by Kroll, who has taught courses in theoretical physics, quantum mechanics, relativity, statistical mechanics, physical mathematics, electronics, and other theoretical courses.
+Since then, almost all the theoretical physics courses in the Department of Physics at NTU had been taught by Kroll, including courses in theoretical physics, quantum mechanics, relativity, statistical mechanics, physical mathematics, electronics, and other theoretical courses.